What Is Abortion?

 The D&E procedure is an extension of the D&C procedure described above; however, the cervix must be dilated wider so that the doctor can use forceps as well as suction to remove the contents of the uterus.
 Your doctor will insert a medical product known as a laminaria stick into your cervix.
 Laminaria sticks are rods made of sterile seaweed.
 Over the course of several hours, the rods absorb moisture and expand, dilating the cervix.

-The actual D&E procedure takes approximately 3 to 5 minutes.
+The D&E procedure typically takes less than 10-15 minutes to perform.
 You may be given intravenous medication in addition to local anesthetic to make you more comfortable during the procedure.

 The Abortion Pill (Medical Abortion)